 - Prepare your lawn mower for summer.
 Seasonal maintenance will extend the life of your equipment.
 So, sharpen those blades and change the engine oil.

 - Check seals around windows and doors.
-Air infiltration can you big money on you’re electric bill.
-Checking seals on windows and doors will help reduce costs when running you’re A/C.
+Air infiltration can cost you big money on you’re electric bill.
+Checking seals on windows and doors will help reduce costs when running your A/C.

 - Clear vegetation around your AC compressor.
 To work efficiently, the compressor needs good airflow.
 To ensure it has breathing room, prune any plant growth that could block it.

 - Drain your water heater.
 Sediment builds up in your water heater tank.
 Use the spigot near the bottom of the heater to drain it.
 By doing so, you’ll prolong its life and reduce your utility bill.